 For the State of Oregon permitting process, Idaho Power submitted the preliminary Application for Site Certificate (pASC) to the ODOE in February 2013 and submitted an amended pASC in summer 2017.
 The amended pASC was deemed complete by ODOE in September 2018.
 The ODOE and Energy Facility Siting Council (EFSC) reviewed Idaho Power's application for compliance with state energy facility siting standards and released a Draft Proposed Order (DPO) for B2H on May 22, 2019.
-The EFSC will review the DPO findings and consider public testimony in its review and issuance of a Final Order and Site Certificate.

-The Oregon permitting process is expected to last through 2021.
+The EFSC reviewed the DPO findings, considered public testimony in its review and issued a Proposed Order on July 2, 2020.
+A contested case on the Proposed Order has been initiated and is being presided over by an EFSC-appointed Administrative Law Judge.
+Idaho Power currently expects the EFSC to issue a final order and site certificate in the second half of 2021.
 Permitting in Idaho will consist of a Conditional Use Permit issued by Owyhee County.